Overviewof projects in Africa

 Mission works of members of the Family International in Africa have supported sustainable development via multifaceted projects and outreach programs throughout the continent for over two decades in 19 countries.

-From Senegal to Tanzania, Kenya to Namibia and South Africa, Family members use their expertise as missionaries, educators, motivators, trainers, and facilitators to bring hope, faith, and love to those in need.
-From the highly acclaimed STEPS character-building educational program to ongoing rural medical relief projects, student outreach initiatives to sustainable micro enterprises, the Family's efforts have been recognised by NGO and government experts alike.
+From Senegal to Tanzania, Kenya to Namibia and South Africa, TFI volunteers have offered their expertise as mission workers, educators, motivators, trainers, and facilitators to bring hope, faith, and love to those in need.
+From the highly acclaimed STEPS character-building educational program to ongoing rural medical relief projects, student outreach initiatives to sustainable micro enterprises, these efforts have been recognised by NGO and government experts alike.
 Our primary goal is to make a difference through sharing God's love and message in real and tangible ways that will have maximum impact.

 Christian Leadership and Ministry Training | Since 2006, members have been training prospective missionaries and Malagasy community leaders, offering 12 Foundations Stones courses.
 These courses in Christian, spiritual and leadership development, taught in French, English, and Malagasy, have benefitted and inspired many to change their world in tangible ways.
 Our goal is to motivate, inspire, challenge, and support those making a difference in their spheres of influence.